HypnoTherapist/ebay/README.md

 ebay module
 ==========
-forked from jeffrey's repo. working in progress to have it working with odoo V8 & V9
+forked from jeffrey's repo.

+Work in progress to get it working with odoo V8 & V9